google/FluidNet/README.md

 UPDATES / NEWS:
 ---------------

+**Oct 14 2019**
+- Added a pre-trained 2D model to the repo (for use with the realtime demo).
+Use this if you just want to visualize some output running in realtime (skipping data creation, model training, etc).
+See realtime demo instructions below.

 **Oct 13 2019**
 - Verified instructions were still up to date. torch7 does not work with CUDA SDK newer than 9.2 (so this is what you must use).
 If you're using CUDA 10.0